ninagroop/ninagroop/content/about/index.md

 For more than two decades as an editor, I helped uncover what authors were really trying to say, refining their thoughts and words to clarify their message.
 [As a coach](/coaching), I will help you uncover what your heart is saying and then provide you the tools to live it.

 When I am not writing, editing, [coaching](/coaching), or speaking, I am probably hiking, reading, or spending time with my boys or friends.
-I love the beach, the woods, live music, and strong coffee, preferably made with my French press.
+I love the beach, the woods, live music, and strong coffee.
 Also, I adore my cats.